erdnaxeli/clip/docs/user guide/arguments/nilable.md

 # Nilable arguments

-**Clip** specify in the help message if an argument is required or not, like this:
+**Clip** specifies in the help message if an argument is required or not, like this:

 ```console
   NAME  [required]